 The Capital Area Region is expected to see at least double the number of current residents to over 4 million by 2045.
 This means that today's transportation system will not be able to support the myriad of future expected uses.
 The Regional Arterials Study was conceived by staff at the Capital Area Metropolitan Planning Organization (CAMPO) as a way to analyze potential strategies on mostly existing roadways that could improve future mobility for people and goods.
 The Regional Arterials Study is a technical analysis of high-level concepts centered on improvements to the arterial roadway network.

 Per Transportation Policy Board (TPB) direction, staff initiated an analysis in partnership with local entities to identify relevant concepts for improving the regional arterial network.
+Regional planning is a moving target and the study was coordinated while many other local agencies were in the process of finalizing or updating the own planning effots.
+While the this study presents the best information available at the time, it may or may not present certain details the same as approved local plans.
 Some of those concepts come from locally adopted plans, while others have been identified through the process of this study.
 Given that transportation needs vary across the region, the results of this study may mean something different to and be used differently by each of CAMPO's regional partners.